green-party-dublin-central/nh-web/site/content/post/development-at-former-des-kelly-showrooms.md

 ---
-title: Propsed development at former Des Kelly showrooms on North Circular Road
+title: Proposed development at former Des Kelly showrooms on North Circular Road
 date: 2021-12-14T12:40:43.181Z
 description: A summary of the planning application for the site at the former Des Kelly showrooms on North Circular Road can be found below.
 The last day